 Back in 2021 when inflation started to pick up, CD rates were still dropping.
 By the end of that year, the average rate for one-year CDs had dropped from 0.21% to 0.14% and the average rate for five-year CDs had fallen from 0.36% to 0.26%.

-In 2022, however the FED became much more aggressive in their fight against an unrelenting rate of inflation and completely reversed their stance on rates making a total of 7 historic rate hikes unseen in decades.
+In 2022, however, the Fed became much more aggressive in their fight against an unrelenting rate of inflation and completely reversed their stance on rates making a total of 7 historic rate hikes unseen in decades.

 This pushed CDs up in a major way, albeit it took quite a while for them (especially the large banks) to raise their rates for savers.